BenBaeyens/script-library/README.md

 #### 17. Texture Flow
 - Offsets a texture on an object by custom values on x and y

+#### 18. Improved 2D Drag
+- Image dragging has never been easier!
+- Adds an anchor to components you want to drag, from which you can said component
+- Makes sure the component does not snap to the mouse cursor when dragging

 ### 1st Person Kit
 - Contains scripts for making a quick first person controller in your game.